 Long been a favorite to land a team thanks to the success of FC Cincinnati’s opening season in the USL, the Queen City formally submitted their application early Tuesday afternoon.
 FC Cincinnati took the USL by storm by leading the league in average attendance in their first ever season.
 They had a visit from Don Garber in November, which usually bodes well for getting an expansion team.

 Sacramento is a favorite right up there with Cincinnati.
 Sacramento Republic were the attendance kings of the USL before Cincy showed up, and they also hosted Garber in a town hall setting earlier in 2016.
 They also submitted their bid early on Tuesday.
-It appears that the Republic brand is no longer included in the bid, however.
-This could hurt their chances, but the hunger for MLS is still in the city regardless.

 St. Louis has been a bit of a roller coaster of late with their stadium situation dying in the legal system and then coming back to life multiple times.
 With the NFL’s Rams having left town, there is a sporting vacancy in the Gateway City that MLS could certainly fill.
 Headed by the ownership group of the USL’s St. Louis FC, the club is hoping to secure some downtown real estate for a stadium, but has been blocked by the actions of Missouri’s incoming governor, who won’t use state funds to build a stadium for rich businessmen.